 Internet pioneer, songwriter John Perry Barlow dies at 70

-Wyoming native John Perry Barlow, an internet activist and former lyricist for the Grateful Dead, has died.
+SAN FRANCISCO (AP) — Wyoming native John Perry Barlow, an internet activist and lyricist for the Grateful Dead, has died.

-The digital-rights group Electronic Frontier Foundation said in a statement that Barlow died early Wednesday morning in his sleep at age 70.
+The digital-rights group Electronic Frontier Foundation said Barlow died early Wednesday in his sleep at home in San Francisco.
+He was 70.
 The cause of death was not immediately known.

-EFF says that Barlow, "always saw the internet as a fundamental place of freedom, where voices long silenced can find an audience and people can connect with others regardless of physical distance."
+“He always saw the internet as a fundamental place of freedom, where voices long silenced can find an audience and people can connect with others regardless of physical distance,” Cindy Cohn, the EFF’s executive director, said in a statement.